-In the spirit of full disclosure: We offered her a substantial discount on the sink if she would provide us with truthful review (I told her to share the good, bad and the ugly).
+In the spirit of full disclosure: We offered her a substantial discount on the sink if she would provide us with a truthful review.
+I told her to share the good, bad and the ugly.
 Her comments appear below exactly as she wrote them.

 Replacing an old sink seems daunting, but it turned out to be very easy.
 Our sink arrived on Monday afternoon, and my husband had it installed and usable before bed that night.
 Beforehand, we prepped by removing the old countertop and unhooking the old sink.
 Both got hauled out to the junk pile where they belong.
 We then cut the wood countertop to the appropriate length and made sure it fit snug against the wall.

 After the sink arrived, our first step was to site the opening for the sink and fixtures.
 We set the sink onto the wood countertop and carefully traced around it, leaving 3 inches on the back edge for the faucet.

 Using a scroll saw, my husband cut along the lines to create the opening.
 Since the sink sits under the counter, it was important to keep this cut as clean as possible.
 We sanded the new edges down for good measure.